 6 Steps to Retire Debt Free

 Wondering how you’ll ever be able to retire with your current retirement savings nest egg?
-Make a plan to retire debt free.
+If possible, start making a plan to retire debt free.
 When you retire with fewer expenses, you may find that retirement is more affordable — and feasible — than you think.

 Pay off debt faster with a balance transfer.

-Here are six simple steps you can take now in order to retire debt free.
+Here are six simple steps you can take now in order to possibly retire debt free.